 Kalithea Springs Rhodes

 Bodrum.
 Turkiye.
-This place is what someone might describe as “way too fucking hot” and not my favorite.
+This place is what some (me) might describe as “way too fucking hot”.
 Bodrum is popular for shopping, specifically for designer fakes.
 Get all the fake Chanel and Versace and Marc Jacobs and Dior your little heart desires.
 It’s the kind of place that funnels everyone through the same narrow channel and then harasses them into buying things.
 You must haggle.
 This kind of shopping isn’t really my jam so I don’t tend to walk through.
 The very first time we went to Bodrum I walked deep into town and went to the local market and smelled all the spices and teas and sampled Turkish delight.
 If you find yourself in town when the market is open I recommend it.
 My favorite thing to do in Bodrum and the only reason I tend to get off the ship is when a big group of us rent a boat for the day from a company called “Angel Bodrum”.
 We stock up on snacks and walk to the pier where all the small boats are docked and then sail away.
 We spend the whole day lounging and jumping in the water and swimming and napping and reading and getting drunk and it is a delight.
 It’s days like this that make you feel like you have the coolest job in the world that is actually just getting paid to be on vacation.
-Charlie’s favorite thing to do in Bodrum last year was to go to the Turkish hammam and get naked and steamed and scrubbed and rubbed by a man named Tunji.
+Harry’s favorite thing to do in Bodrum last year was to go to the Turkish hammam and steamed and scrubbed.
 Last time we were in port I discovered a small local beach right next to the port that has lounge chairs and umbrellas and it will be my new go to whenever we are there.

 Bodrum boat days